Vaccines help build lasting protection for your child.

 Helpful links to more information

-For more information about the school based vaccine programs in your region, contact your local public health unit.
+For more information about the school-based vaccine programs in your region, contact a healthcare provider or local public health unit.

 This campaign is not affiliated with, sponsored by, or endorsed by Apple, iMessage, Meta, or WhatsApp.